ViktorAryd/katacoda-scenarios/firecracker/step4.md

 At this point our Firecracker microVM is ready to be started.
 But in order to be able to see some communication from it in our local interface (terminal 2 in Katacoda) we will use an additional API call to setup "metrics".
 This will show us a number of statistics for our virtual machine.

-First, we create a file to which the virtual machine will store the metrics.
+First, we create a file to which the virtual machine will store the metrics (it is also possible to use a fifo).
 Make sure that you are still in Terminal 2 and then simply create the file with "touch".

 `touch metrics.file`{{execute}}